 Built on the original site of a 12th century Augustinian priory, the grade 2 listed Victorian gothic house was for hundreds of years home to many generations of Cumbrian aristocracy.
 It has also been a hydro-hotel, described as the ‘paradise of Furness’, a convalescent home for miners and was used as a hospital in World War II.

 The Priory is about 2 miles from Ulverston Station.
 On their website, Conishead Priory recommends travelling there by taxi and even provides an ample list of local taxi numbers.
-Based on prior (no pun intended!) experience of poor taxi services in parts of Cumbria (see Furness Abbey blog) I decided to add no less than ten of these numbers to my mobile before making my journey.
-It seems you can never have too many taxi numbers to hand when in Cumbria: the first firm I rang had nobody available for 40 minutes; the second had nobody available at all; the third rang through to a recorded message………….at the fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word, though surly with it – and expensive.
+Based on prior (no pun intended!) experience of poor taxi services in parts of Cumbria l had looked up a few more for good measure.
+Onthe fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word, though surly with it.

-I was surprised at first that the Priory house was not older; I had misunderstood the blurb and had thought it was 12th century, whereas that was the when the original Augustinian building was erected.
+I was surprised at first that the Priory house was not older; I had misunderstood the blurb and had thought it was 12th century, but that was the when the original Augustinian building was erected.
 The existing house is early Victorian.
-Tours are available at a reasonable price, but I didn’t partake.
+Tours are available but I didn’t partake.

-I liked that the gardens were beautiful in a very understated and natural way, not artistic or flamboyant, but tranquil and vibrant without trying too hard.
+The gardens are beautiful in a very understated and natural way, not artistic or flamboyant, but tranquil and vibrant without trying too hard.
 I particularly enjoyed walking in the wildflower garden (as wildflowers are my favourites) and the many and varied pots on the terrace.

-In one sense, the temple it is so strangely incongruous in that English-country-house setting, yet it is perfectly at ease there.
+In one sense, the temple seemed so strangely incongruous in that English-country-house setting, yet it is perfectly at ease there.
 It wasn’t as large as I had expected and not as ornate.
 It’s modern and airy and has some religious art and beautiful displays.
 On entering, I was welcomed and given the choice of removing my shoes or covering them with the disposable covers provided.
-I chose the former.
-I would have stayed for one of the meditation sessions, but none was planned to take place during my short visit.
 Everybody is made welcome, Buddhist or non-Buddhist alike.

 After more peace and quiet time spent looking out over the lawns behind the temple, I decided to call a taxi in plenty time to get back to Ulverston Station.
-My first call was to the same driver who had picked me up on my journey in – no luck there.
-After three more unsuccessful calls I managed to book a taxi which arrived about 20 minutes later.
-The driver told me that they were the largest company in the area, but still tiny compared with firms in larger towns.
+After four unsuccessful attempts I managed to book a taxi which arrived about 20 minutes later.

 Conishead is well worth a visit and I would defy anybody to not find something there that appeals to them, be it the grand house, the beach, the temple or the wonderful gardens.